ViciniaPtyLtd/interview/react.md

 ## Figma Prototype

-You will be asked to code the UI based on the following Figma prototype: [The prototype link attached here](https://www.figma.com/file/Y2YP9DayfSKCOFuomjjP1V/Dev-Test?type=design&node-id=0%3A1&mode=design&t=w1ikpWQjKoq0NUwm-1)
+You will be asked to code the UI based on the following Figma prototype: https://www.figma.com/file/Y2YP9DayfSKCOFuomjjP1V/Dev-Test?type=design&node-id=0%3A1&mode=design&t=w1ikpWQjKoq0NUwm-1

 ## Tasks